 We all make mistakes.
 Imagine what the world would look like if we didn't.
 And it is no different in painting.
 I often explain my painting method as one big process of fixing mistakes.
 My first marks are rarely any good.
 I am not that creative genius!
 But I’ve got to start somewhere so I put some marks down.
 And those marks are wrong, but at least I’ve got something to work on, I’ve got something to fix!
 So, there's nothing wrong with mistakes.
 It's all part of the process of painting.
-But some mistakes are worth knowing about beforehand.
+Then again, some mistakes are worth knowing about beforehand.
 Perhaps we can try and avoid them next time.
 Perhaps.
 Below I list a few paintings mistakes that I really want to avoid and mistakes that I see many of my students make.
 Have a read and see if you can avoid these next time you get to the easel.
 And do let me know in the comments which ones sound familiar to you!

 Using too much Paint